MiguelPires/polyglot/README.md

 ### Classifier

 For extensions that cannot be disambiguated by the application of heuristics we are building a statistical classifier that determines what is the most likely language for the file in question.

-## Installation

-For the moment there's no installation *per se*.
-For now, just run the script to get the output.
-In the future there will probably exist one.

-## Testing

-We are still having some difficulties integrating the testing suite with the rest of the application.
-We're working hard on it.